migualex/sits-prodes/prodes.amz/data/plots/README.txt

-This folder is intended for storing the Plots created in all the scripts.
+This folder is intended to store the plots created by all scripts.